 is a good thing to be aware of if we start adding plugins – this query may be

 However, let’s not stop there – let’s see what happens if we

 "normalize" the SQL queries.
 By that I mean we remove all the literal

 values, so that

-select language_id FROM supported_languages
+select language_id FROM supported_languages is turned into

 select language_id FROM supported_languages WHERE classname=''.